seidlova/seidlova/README.md

 - 👋 Hi, I’m Marketa Seidlova, here as @seidlova.
-- 👀 I’m interested in data analysis and I love to analyse data in broader context.
+- 👀 I’m interested in data analysis and I love to analyse data in their broader context.
 - 🌱 I’m currently deeping my knowledge of SQL, Python and PowerBI.
-- 💞️ I’m looking to collaborate on projects that extend into other fields.
+- 💞️ I’m looking forward to collaborate on projects that extend into other fields.
 - 📫 How to reach me: please write to marketa@seidlova.eu
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: geographer in heart, transitioning to the world of IT.